jeffrey6557/CS205-Parallel-Computing-Project/README.md

 *Figure 7: Accuracies of all models, which ranged from 0.4153 (MPI+ADA 6 nodes and 4 cores on large batch size) to 0.5849 (MPI+ADA 8 nodes and 5 cores on smaller batch). *

 The running time for sequential hydrid system PSO + AdaGrad for 100 swarms took 3036 seconds to converge, hence highly inefficient and not comparable with other methods.
-We parallised across swarms in Python's multiprocessing module because the problem size scales with the number of swarms.
-However, our speedups with 8, 16, 32, 64 threads for are not significant (less than 2), partly because the module-specific overheads of creating and merging threads which becomes the computational bottleneck since all the computations are now cheap scalar arithmetics.
+We parallised across swarms because the problem size scales with the number of swarms.
+However, our speedups with 8, 16, 32, 64 threads are not significant (less than 2), partly because the module-specific overheads of creating and merging threads which becomes the computational bottleneck since all the computations are now cheap scalar arithmetics.
 For furture work, a better implemenation would be written in Cython and integrated with MPI.

 ## Conclusions and Discussions